 likely a doctor in your workplace, or any other

 pharmacist, teacher) who is not related to you.

 will be removed from the Register.
-Restoration of
+It is the

-If applicants (a) apply for renewal within 2 years
+If applicants apply to restore registration within 2 years

-from the date of removal from the Register; and
+from the date of removal from the Register, satisfy the CPD requirements, and

 name to the Register.
 (Certified copies of

 qualifications will not be required if held on

 How does the Board